Skip to main content

 Degree Type: MS

 The online branch is offered in both full-time and part-time modes, with enrollment available every quarter, and can be completed in as little as 21 months for full-time students and 36 months for part-time students.
-An exception to this are full-time students residing in the state of California, whose programs will be a minimum of 24 months long to account for state regulations on pre-internship curricula.
+An exception to this applies to full-time students residing in the state of California, whose programs will be a minimum of 24 months long to account for state regulations on pre-internship curricula.

 The program includes a comprehensive curriculum of 20 academic courses and 6 quarters of an intensive clinical internship.
-During the internship on-ground students conduct therapy with clients in the clinic of The Family Institute at Northwestern University.
+During the internship on-campus students conduct therapy with clients in the clinic of The Family Institute at Northwestern University.
 Online students conduct therapy in clinical settings in their home state.

 Additional resources: